MISP/misp-book/using-the-system/README.md

 ![Choose the most appropriate template for your event.](figures/template_choice.png)

 Once you have chosen a template, you'll be presented with the actual form contained within.
 Make sure you fill out as many fields as possible with the mandatory fields - marked by a star in a bracket such as this: (*) - are filled out.
-Templates are devided into sections, with each section having a title and a description in addition to a series of fields.
+Templates are divided into sections, with each section having a title and a description in addition to a series of fields.
 Each field can be an attribute or a file attachment field.
 An attribute field has the following components:

 ![MISP will generate attributes based on the field's settings and the data that you provide.](figures/template_field.png)